goeland86/klipper-recore-scurve/docs/Resonance_Compensation.md

 with ADXL345 support) - but this option requires some crimping and soldering.

-For tuning, add empty `[input_shaper]` section to your `printer.cfg`.
+For tuning, add empty `[input_shaper]` section to your `printer.cfg` (do not add `[scurve]` section yet, or remove if you had any).
 Then, assuming that you have sliced the ringing model with suggested parameters and increased `max_accel` and `max_accel_to_decel` parameters in the `printer.cfg` to 7000 already, print the test model 3 times as follows.
 First time, prior to printing, run

 1. `RESTART`
 2. `SET_PRESSURE_ADVANCE ADVANCE=0`.